INFJ Personality: Traits, Relationships, Career Matches

 Openness to Experience describes one’s preference and tolerance for new experiences, ideas, and feelings.

 So, INFJs tend to be highly imaginative, curious, have diverse intellectual and artistic interests, and are more likely to have unconventional habits, ideas, or beliefs.

 INFJs are higher on Conscientiousness

 Conscientiousness describes your planning, impulsivity, and tendency to follow socially accepted norms and rules.

-High conscientiousness leads INFJs to be organized and systematic, create detailed plans, are less easily distracted, and more likely to closely follow rules and guidelines across many situations.
+High conscientiousness means INFJs are organized and systematic, create detailed plans, are less easily distracted, and more likely to carefully follow the rules and guidelines across many situations.

 INFJs are lower on Extraversion

 As you might have guessed, INFJs are usually highly introverted or less extraverted.

 Extraversion or Introversion describes your tendencies around social engagement and positive emotionality.